ccb60/Harbor_Model_Users/README.md

 Graphic analysis of community workshops with potential users of high-resolution coastal models for Portland Harbor

 # Introduction
+CBEP is working with NERACOOS and UMASS Dartmouth to develop a high-resolution coastal model of the Casco Bay Region.
+The original motivation for the model was to address water quality concerns regarding discharges from wastewater treatment facilities that discharge to Casco Bay.
+However, value of a hydrodynamic model could potentially extend well beyond addressing water quality concerns.

 CBEP recently received a grant from NSF's CIVIC Innovation Challenge to work on developing hydrodynamic models that address community needs in Portland Harbor.
 As part of the project, CBEP hosted three community workshops in November of